Holiday Stress and IBS: How to Avoid Flare-Ups

 Helpful Approaches for Better Comfort

 A little bit of preparation can go a long way, especially when food and travel is involved.
-The more often you practice these helpful approaches, the more quickly you’ll be able to clear your digestive hurdles.
+The more often you practice these helpful approaches, the more quickly you will be able to clear your digestive hurdles.

 Plan Ahead, Plan Thoroughly